rohith1125/Prado/README.md

 ### Interpreter
 `Prado.py` is a ~~WIP~~(done!)
 Python interpreter for `Windows 10` that translates between Prado, BF and text.

 The text-to-BF functionality is thanks to [this `Stack Exchange` post](https://codereview.stackexchange.com/questions/179492/text-to-brainfuck-translator).
+Long texts may take a while to encode, but it should get there eventually.
+Probably.

 ### Dependencies
 The interpreter requires the following `Python 3` modules: